 -Upper St. Croix Wine Trail

 This wine trail road trip will start at the North Folk Winery in Harris.
-This award-winning winery has weekly gourmet pizza nights from May through October, delicious pizzas which are made with locally sourced ingredients.
+This award-winning winery has weekly gourmet pizza nights from May through October, delicious pizzas made with locally sourced ingredients.

 They also host live music every Friday night.
-Then head down to Wild Mountain Winery in Taylor Falls.
+Then, head down to Wild Mountain Winery in Taylor Falls.
 They are an environmentally friendly winery that provides organic food, composting, and waste reduction.